Enhancing Network Failure Mitigation with Performance-Aware Ranking: Conclusion

 \section{Conclusion}

-While failure mitigations are crucial to running a DC network at scale, operators often find it hard to choose the right mitigation. \sysname ranks mitigations based on their impact on well-known CLP metrics.
-Our evaluation shows the careful modeling of these objectives pays off: \sysname is significantly more robust than both existing operator playbooks and state-of-the-art systems: in the most common scenario, \sysname reduces the performance penalty, for a p99 FCT objective, by 793$\times$ over the next best system.
+Failure mitigation is crucial in running datacenters at scale, but operators often find it hard to choose the right action. \sysname ranks mitigations based on their impact on well-known CLP metrics.
+Our evaluation shows approximating these mertics is possible at scale and results in mitigations with orders of magnitude lower performance penalty.

 \thefigure{A.\arabic{figure}} \thesection{\Alph{section}} {A.\arabic{algocf}} \thetable{A.\arabic{table}}